shadow-robot/sr_vision/README.md

 Contains our vision related algorithm (segmentation, tracking, recognition, etc...)

   1. [Tracking](sr_object_tracking/)
 This package contains the tracker executable.
-The launch file starts the Kinect as well as the tracking node and the visualization one.
+The launch file starts the video acquisition as well as the tracking node and the visualization one.
+A color parameter is necessary to process the segmentation.
   2. [Segmentation](sr_object_segmentation/)
-Segment the image from the camera in order to find the region of interest.
+Segment the image from the camera in order to find the region of interest, with a color given as parameter.
   3. [Benchmarking](sr_object_benchmarking/)
 Benchmarking package for the different segmentation algorithms.
   4. [Visualization](sr_gui_servoing/)